About Us

 Today we grow and offer a carefully selected palette of perennials based on what we've observed in real gardens.

-We’re not a traditional nursery.
-Think of us more like your local baker - a fresh limited supply of plants, that we’ve individually nurtured.
+We're not a traditional nursery.
+Think of us more like your local baker.
+A fresh, limited supply of plants that we've individually nurtured.

 Gardening as Creative Work

-— Stephen and Shelley Hood & Family
+Stephen and Shelley Hood & Family